Smoke Chamber Reconstruction | Smoke Chamber Parging

 Most smoke chamber issues occur because of improper construction.
 Typically, masons leave this area unlined.
 Since common brick is low in reflective properties, the area ends up radiating as much heat as it receives.
 Over time, heat that is absorbed into the brick will transfer into framing or nearby walls which can dry out the wood.
 This makes for a potential fire hazard since dry wood can ignite easier.

 After years of use, mortar throughout the smoke chamber will begin to deteriorate due to acids produced from combustion.
 Small holes may begin to develop which will compromise the integrity of the smoke chamber and may eventually cause a chimney fire.
 Even if you own an older home that has been grandfathered into construction code, it’s a good idea to have a certified chimney sweep parge your smoke chamber to increase its efficiency and to ensure that it is safe to use.
-The National Fire Protection Agency (NFPA) now requires all masonry smoke chambers to be parged, so it’s best to meet this requirement before it becomes an issue.
+The National Fire Protection Association (NFPA) now requires all masonry smoke chambers to be parged, so it’s best to meet this requirement before it becomes an issue.

 What is Parging?